SVL0309/Credit_scoring_development/README.md

 # **Steps**

-**Data Preprocessing** Preprocessed the dataset by handling missing values, encoding categorical variables, and scaling numerical features.
+-**Data Preprocessing** Preprocessed the dataset by handling missing values, encoding categorical variables, and scaling numerical features.

-**Feature Selection** Selected relevant features based on their correlation and importance using a Gradient Boosting model.
+-**Feature Selection** Selected relevant features based on their correlation and importance using a Gradient Boosting model.

-**Model Training and Evaluation** Trained and evaluated the model using cross-validation techniques to optimize its performance.
+-**Model Training and Evaluation** Trained and evaluated the model using cross-validation techniques to optimize its performance.

-**Model Application** Implemented the trained model for making predictions on new data.
+-**Model Application** Implemented the trained model for making predictions on new data.

-**Threshold Optimization** Determined optimal thresholds for classification to enhance model performance.
+-**Threshold Optimization** Determined optimal thresholds for classification to enhance model performance.

 **Results** Stored and visualized the outcomes of the model evaluation, focusing on its effectiveness with the selected features.